Beacon Food Forest

 What’s Happening?

 The best thing about the Beacon Food Forest being community run is that the community is always active.
-We’ve got meetings, classes, trainings, work parties, and other cool events happening year-round.
+We’ve got meetings, classes, trainings, work parties, and other events happening year-round.
 Keep an eye on our Instagram, Facebook, and calendar to keep up with what’s going on!

 Getting Involved